felixlopz/hubrise-test-task/content/apps/mailchimp/en/overview.md

 ## Why Connect?

-Mailchimp can be connected to your HubRise account to enable you to easily send marketing, promotional and other communications to your customers.
+When Mailchimp is connected to your HubRise account it enables you to easily send marketing, promotional and other communications to your customers.